arlene14ko/arlene14ko/README.md

 ##### NOW

-- ⚙️ Currently doing a project about customer churn prediction to help predict if a customer is likely to churn.
+- ⚙️ Recently co-created a project about [customer churn prediction](https://predicting-churn.herokuapp.com/) to help predict if a customer is likely to churn.
-- ✨ Recently co-created a [machine learning model](https://codit-usecase.herokuapp.com/) to predict if an industrial machine will malfunction using sound.
-(Check my repos!)
+- ✨ Co-created a [machine learning model](https://codit-usecase.herokuapp.com/) to predict if an industrial machine will malfunction using sound.
 - 🔭 Currently learning about unsupervised learning, data clustering, and model deployment.

 ##### BIO